 - You can use this service if you ever have safety concerns or feel uncomfortable walking alone across campus at night.

-- Based on availability, either a UHDPS police officer, security officer or a member of the Cougar Patrol will escort you to your desired location, which includes campus parking lots.
+- Based on availability, either a UHDPS police officer or security officer will walk you to your desired location, which includes campus parking lots.